googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 • Adaptable to changing needs

-Without further ado, let’s look at the elements to take into account when assessing and choosing the best conveyor system for your organization.
+Now, let’s look at the key factors to think about when selecting the right conveyor system for your operation.

 Product Requirements

-• What type of product is being conveyed?
+• What type of product will be moved?

 • What is the maximum weight of the products?

-• What are the minimum, maximum, and average dimensions of the product (i.e., length, width, and height)?
+• What are the minimum, maximum, and average sizes of the product (length, width, and height)?

-• What is the dimensional data for each product?
+• What are the specific dimensions of each product?

-• How are the products being conveyed and in what orientation?
+• How are the products being moved and in what position?

 Process Requirements

-• The distance items need to move between functional areas
+• How far do items need to move between different areas?

 Flow Rate